Error-correcting neural networks for semi-Lagrangian advection in the level-set method

-For efficiency, we allocate all the samples in matrix $\mathcal{B}$.
-Then, we launch $\mathcal{F}_{c,f}(\cdot)$ in batch mode to predict the $h$-normalized, error-corrected level-set values for the columns in $\mathcal{B}$.
+For efficiency, we accommodate all the samples in matrix $B$.
+Then, we launch $\mathcal{F}_{c,f}(\cdot)$ in batch mode to predict the $h$-normalized, error-corrected level-set values for the columns in $B$.
 Upon $h$-denormalization, averaging, and sign-restoration using $\mathcal{S}_\kappa$, we recover the improved $\phi_d^\star$.
-Even though we anticipate $\phi_d^\star$ will be more accurate than $\phi_d$, outlying input patterns might lead to wild predictions in some scenarios.
+Even though we expect $\phi_d^\star$ to be more accurate than $\phi_d$, outlying input patterns might lead to wild predictions in some scenarios.
 To account for these cases, we revert to $\phi_d$ whenever $\mathcal{F}_{c,f}(\cdot)$ predicts $\Gamma^n$ should move by more than $h$ or if the $h$-relative difference between $\phi_d$ and $\phi_d^\star$ is over 15\%.
 Neural network divergence is not uncommon in numerical experiments, and we have reported extreme cases when approximating mean curvature \cite{Larios;Gibou;HybridCurvature;2021}.
-In this research, we mitigate such a vulnerability by taking uncomplicated precautions.
+In this research, we mitigate such a vulnerability by taking simple precautions.

-While collecting $\phi_d^\star$ predictions, we simultaneously build a hash map, $\mathcal{M}_\phi$, that links nodal coordinates to machine-learning-computed level-set values. $\mathcal{M}_\phi$ plays the role of a cache that prevents calling $\mathcal{F}_{c,f}(\cdot)$ more than once.
+While collecting $\phi_d^\star$, we simultaneously build a hash map $\mathcal{M}_\phi$ that links nodal coordinates to machine-learning-computed level-set values. $\mathcal{M}_\phi$ works as a cache that prevents calling $\mathcal{F}_{c,f}(\cdot)$ more than once.
 Also, it is essential for data synchronization across processes and sharing what locally aware nodal $\phi_d^\star$ values should persist after re-gridding.
 To instrument this map and update the ghost layer, we have used {\tt MPI} \cite{MPI14}, {\tt PETSc} vectors \cite{Balay;Brown;Buschelman;etal:12:PETSc-Web-page}, and the infrastructure in {\tt p4est}\cite{Burstedde;Wilcox;Ghattas:11:p4est:-Scalable-Algo}.